There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 There are a few other trails trails in the Ledges area so you could spend a few hours or most of the day here if you really want to.

 This whole area just felt really peaceful (aside from the Happy Days building) since it’s a little further from the main roads through the park, which there are a lot of.

 The best time to hike the Ledges trail

 The middle of the day will probably be the best for that dreamy lighting if you want to get great pictures but any time of day would be great just to enjoy it.

 As for time of year, fall was amazing with the yellow trees but I would imagine summer is great too if you want everything green.

 Spring and winter may not be as green, especially the trees but it would still be cool to see.
 If you want peak appearance, summer and fall are best.

 Is seeing the Cuyahoga Valley National Park Ledges worth it?

 YES YES YES!
 This is one of my favorite national park hikes now, FOR SURE.
 This literally felt like we were walking into a fairytale and I loved it so much!
 If you can only do one thing in Cuyahoga, this should absolutely be it.

-Have you hiked the Ledges trail in Cuyahoga?
+Have you hiked to the Cuyahoga Valley National Park Ledges?
 What did you think of it?
 What is your favorite hike there?